Check out Nicole’s blog, “Tips for Finding the Right Divorce Mediator for Your Family”, for a nice overview of this subject.

 For people who have not filed, there is no need to do so.
 The Massachusetts Probate Courts have a process to enables couples who have reached an agreement to submit their agreement and paperwork in a single court filing.

-For the initial mediation consultation, spouses are encouraged to bring whatever documents each think may be relevant.
-However, the main purpose of the initial consult is to review the process, gather information, and begin establishing basic goals, such as a selecting a mediation schedule moving forward.
+For the initial mediation meeting, spouses are encouraged to bring whatever documents each think may be relevant.
+However, the main purpose of the initial meeting is to review the process, gather information, and begin establishing basic goals, such as a selecting a mediation schedule moving forward.
 After that, what you bring is really determined by the issues that need to be discussed.

 For divorces or modifications that deal with financial issues, spouses will likely need to begin gathering financial information.
 For divorce or custody issues, documents relating to the children may be relevant.
 Ultimately, the necessary documents are determined by a couple’s individual issues and the resolution that is ultimately being sought.
 Often times, litigants in a court case are required to provide mountains of information that may or may not be relevant, due to discovery requirements or subpoenas.
 In mediation, the goal is to focus on your specific issues, gathering only the records that directly affect your solutions.

 Mediation can begin as soon as both spouses are ready.
-Our office offers free thirty-minute consultation which are scheduled at a time when both people can meet.
-The consult allows both spouses to get an idea of how mediation will work and get a briefing of the process.
-After the consult, the first session can be scheduled as soon as possible and/or convenient for the spouses.
-Maybe you and your spouse decide you each need two weeks to process and gather information – maybe you decide you both want to meet and discuss the issues immediately, building on the momentum of the consultation.
+The initial meeting allows both spouses to get an idea of how mediation will work and get a briefing of the process.
+After the initial meeting, the first session can be scheduled as soon as possible and/or convenient for the spouses.
+Maybe you and your spouse decide you each need two weeks to process and gather information – maybe you decide you both want to meet and discuss the issues immediately, building on the momentum of the initial meeting.

 The mediator will offer her thoughts regarding a successful schedule, but what it really comes down to what is best for you and your spouse.
 We offer flexible meeting times, and if necessary, can meet outside the office.